Doctor0Evil/EcoNet-BeeSafeAI/docs/EcoNet-BeeSafeAI.md

 EcoNet–BeeSafeAI defines how bee-centric safety kernels, hive telemetry, and governance invariants are bound into EcoNet stamps and smart contracts so that:

-- Honeybee neural sovereignty and colony welfare are hard constraints, not soft objectives.[file:96][file:92]
+- Honeybee neural sovereignty and colony welfare are hard constraints, not soft objectives.[file:97][file:92]
 - Eco-tokens and karma can only mint from corridors that are proven BeeNeuralSafe over multi-season windows.[file:86]
-- Any residual risk to bees is made visible, bounded, and cryptographically hard to misuse.[file:96][file:85]
+- Any residual risk to bees is made visible, bounded, and cryptographically hard to misuse.[file:97][file:85]

-This document is implementation-facing: it specifies schemas, kernels, and contract rules suitable for production Rust/C++/JS/Mojo stacks.
+This document is implementation-facing: it specifies schemas, kernels, and contract rules suitable for production Rust/C++/JS/Mojo stacks.[file:95]

 ---